denten-books/plain-text/5-chapter.md

 Abandoning a text for several decades means to lose some facility in navigating it mentally and physically.
 I still "have read it," but with time "having read" begins to mean less than before.
-That structures of "having internalized" become a memory of past internalized structures.
-And that is a difficult thing to admit to oneself.
+That structures of "having internalized" become a memory of past internalized structures.[^ln5-james-memory] And that is a difficult thing to admit to oneself.
 We expect or at least talk as if knowledge has a semi-permanent cognitive purchase within the individual.
 But, fundamentally, I also must accept that knowledge available to my "mind's eye" constitutes only a small fraction of the things I can know "ready at hand."
 Most of the things I know and have read are available to me on my book shelves, in my notebooks, online, and on my hard drives.
 I do not know them in a sense of remembering them---I know them in the sense of being able to find the information if needed, to evaluate sources, and to recall a cascade of related past (formed) mental reactions.
 I suspect that most things I know and have read come to me in that condensed, externalized form.
 The amount of ideas accessible to me "at hand" must vastly outnumber the ideas in the "mind's eye."
 The hand and the inner eye work together to enter into what Barbara Herrnstein Smith calls "a circuit of reciprocal effectivity" [@smith_belief_1997, 54], except, in this case, both the speaker and the listener, reader and writer, are found in one of the same person.

+[^ln5-james-memory]: For example, see @james_principles_1890, 255-6: "Every
+definite image in the mind is steeped and dyed in the free  water that flows round it.
+With it goes the sense of its relations, near and remote, the dying echo of whence it came to us, the dawning sense of whither it is to lead [...]
+What is that shadowy scheme of the 'form' of an opera, play, or book, which remains in our mind and on which we pass judgment when the actual thing is done? [...]
+It is a feeling like any other, a feeling of what thoughts are next to arise, before they have arisen."

 For a vast swath of my own textual activity, I exchange information with myself.
 And if that is true (as it is certainly true in the process of writing,